Hero and Leander

-Succumbing to Leander's soft words and to his argument that Aphrodite, as the goddess of love and sex, would scorn the worship of a virgin, Hero succumbed to his charms and they made love.
-Their secret love affair lasted through a warm summer.
-They had agreed to part during winter and resume in the spring due to the nature of the waters.
-One stormy winter night, Leander saw the torch at the top of Hero's tower.
-The strong winter wind blew out Hero's light and Leander lost his way and drowned.
-When Hero saw his dead body, she threw herself over the edge of the tower to her death to be with him.
+Myth

-Their bodies washed up on shore together in an embrace and they were buried in a lover's tomb on the shore.
+Leander falls in love with Hero and swims every night across the Hellespont to spend time with her.
+Hero lights a lamp at the top of her tower to guide his way.
+Leander's soft words and charms—and his argument that Aphrodite, as the goddess of love and sex, would scorn the worship of a virgin—convince Hero, and they make love.
+Their secret love affair lasts through a warm summer, but when winter and its rougher weather looms, they agree to part for the season and resume in the spring.
+One stormy winter night, however, Leander sees the torch at the top of Hero's tower.
+He attempts to go to her, but halfway through his swim, a strong winter wind blows out Hero's light, and Leander loses his way and drowns.
+When Hero sees his dead body, she throws herself off the tower to join him in death.
+Their bodies wash up on shore together, locked in embrace, and are then subsequently buried in a lovers’ tomb.

 Attestations

-Scholarship indicates that the myth is attested in Ovid's Heroides, in Virgil's Georgics and in poet Mousaios' (or Musaeus') epic poem.
+Scholarship indicates that the myth is attested in Ovid's Heroides and in poet Mousaios' (or Musaeus') epic poem.

 The Double Heroides (attributed to Ovid) treats the narrative in 18 and 19, an exchange of letters between the lovers.
 Leander has been unable to swim across to Hero in her tower because of bad weather; her summons to him to make the effort will prove fatal to her lover.